 - Engage 4WD if you haven't already.
 (Remember to lock your hubs if need be) - Try reversing out. - Let some air out of your tyres and try to drive out. - Place sticks, bushes and spinifex under the front tyres then try and drive out. - Wait with your vehicle for another vehicle to come along and pull you out using a snatch strap or load rated rope.
-Do not use the tow ball as an anchor point.
-If you are still bogged, stay with your vehicle until help arrives.
+Do not use the tow ball as an anchor point for the rope or snatch strap. - If you are still bogged, stay with your vehicle until help arrives.